Married... with Children: Turkey

-UK
+United Kingdom

-ITV had been screening the original Married...
-With Children since 1988.
-In 1996, the UK production company Central Television and Columbia Pictures Television (Columbia TriStar Central Productions) produced a UK version called Married for Life, which lasted for one series with seven episodes.
+ITV had been screening the original Married... with Children since 1988.
+In 1996, the British production company Central Television and Columbia Pictures Television (Columbia TriStar Central Productions) produced a British version called Married for Life, which lasted for one series with seven episodes.

 Spin-offs

 Top of the Heap was a sitcom starring Matt LeBlanc.
 The show was about Vinnie Verducci (played by LeBlanc) and his father Charlie (played by Joseph Bologna) always trying get rich quick schemes.
 The Verduccis were introduced in an earlier episode where Vinnie dated Kelly Bundy, and Charlie was introduced as an old friend of Al Bundy's.
 The end of the pilot episode shows Al breaking into their apartment and stealing their TV to replace the one he lost betting on Vinnie in a boxing match.
-However, the show didn't last long and was ultimately cancelled.
+However, the show did not last long and was ultimately cancelled.
 It had its own spin-off/sequel called Vinnie & Bobby a year later, which was also cancelled.

 Also, an attempt was made to make a spin-off out of David Garrison's Steve Rhoades character which took place on Bud's Trumaine University.
 The spin-off was called Radio Free Trumaine where Garrison played the Dean.
 Enemies was another spin-off, but played to be a spoof on the TV series Friends.
 Meanwhile, a proposed series focusing on the NO MA'AM group without Al Bundy was outright rejected by Fox over fears of misogyny.

 On September 11, 2014, it was announced that a spin-off was in the works, centered on the character of Bud Bundy.
+Ed O'Neill revealed plot details for the proposed spin-off in 2016: "Bud is now grown up and living in the old house with some of his buddies, but they're all bust-outs, they aren't working.
+His ex-wife is living in one of the bedrooms with Bud's best friend [...]
+Peg and Al are retired and living in Vegas; they won the lottery."

+Reunions

+The cast of Married... with Children has remained close-knit since the show's conclusion, making public appearances together as well as taking part in each other's various projects.
+In 2003, the cast reunited to share their memories of making the show for the one-hour televised reunion special, Married with Children Reunion Special.

+2026 reunion

+On October 28, 2025, it was announced that Ed O'Neill, Katey Sagal, Christina Applegate, and David Faustino would reunite live on stage for An Evening with The Bundys: The Married with Children Cast Reunion at the Wiltern Theatre in Los Angeles on January 28, 2026.
+A portion of the ticket sales will go to the multiple sclerosis organization Race to Erase MS.